columbia/xtern/readme.txt

   --with-llvmgccdir=$XTERN_ROOT/llvm/install/bin/ \
   --prefix=$XTERN_ROOT/install

-3. Make.
+5. Make.
 Every time after you 'git pull' xtern, you should go to this directory and make it.
-Please always run "make clean" first, and then "make install", and then "make dync_hook", as show below.
+Always run "make clean" first, and then "make install", and then"make dync_hook", as show below.
 > cd $XTERN_ROOT/obj
-> make ENABLE_OPTIMIZED=0 clean && make ENABLE_OPTIMIZED=0 install && make ENABLE_OPTIMIZED=0 dync_hook
+> make ENABLE_OPTIMIZED=0/1 clean && make ENABLE_OPTIMIZED=0/1 install && make ENABLE_OPTIMIZED=0/1 dync_hook

-4. Test.
+6. Test.
 It may take a few minutes.
 If it all passes, then everything has been installed correctly.
 This step may take a few minutes, depending on hardware speed.
 > cd $XTERN_ROOT/obj
 > make ENABLE_OPTIMIZED=0/1 -C test check